NISRA-Tech-Lab/04-daera-ghg/README.md

 3. **Render the Dashboard**
    - Open the `render_dashboard.R` script.
    - Click **Source** or press `Ctrl + Shift + S` to run the script and generate the updated website.
+   - After execution, the website will automatically open in your default web browser.

 ### Rendering a Single Page